canonical/ubuntu-pro-docs/start-here.rst

 Setting up the Ubuntu Pro services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Find out how to set up the Ubuntu Pro Client and attach it to your token, then explore the tool to see what the various commands can do for you.
+Find out how to set up the Ubuntu Pro Client and attach a machine to your subscription, then explore the tool to see what the various commands can do for you.

 .. toctree::
    :maxdepth: 1

-   Get your token and attach <pro-client/get_token_and_attach.rst>
+   Attach a machine to your subscription <pro-client/get_token_and_attach.rst>
    Get started with the Ubuntu Pro client <pro-client/basic_commands.rst>

 Accessing technical support